-    6) The revision of One-year B.Ed curriculum under National University, the Training of Trainers (TOT) Program and the overseas training have been catalyst for improving the capacity of all TTC Teacher Educators.
+The revision of the B.Ed.
+Curriculum and Text Books, the Training of Trainers (TOT) Program and the overseas training provided through TQIP has been a catalyst for improving the capacity of all TTC Teacher Educators.
 Delivering CPD training and attending short courses at overseas institutions has further reinforced changes in pedagogy introduced with the revised B.Ed. and helped Teacher Educators to consolidate changes in teaching approaches.
 Teacher Educators use a range of participatory approaches and teaching aids in the classrooms and make more and better use of educational technologies provided by the Project.

-7) The Project interventions have improved capacity of the TTCs to train and mentor district-level teachers to become Master Trainers through the HSTTI/TTC partnership.
-The involvement of Master Trainers has not only improved the capacity of TQI -2 Project to achieve its training targets within the time available but has also worked indirectly to improve teaching quality in schools.
+The Project interventions have improved capacity of the TTCs to train and mentor district-level teachers to become Master Trainers through the HSTTI/TTC partnership.
+The involvement of Master Trainers has not only improved the capacity of TQIP to achieve its training targets within the time available but has also worked indirectly to improve teaching quality in schools.
 Sustainability is also secured through involvement of HSTTI and TTC experts in TOT and through developing a pool of trainers at local level.

-8) The Project has re-focused the B.Ed. program to a teacher competency-informed, outcome-based program.
-By building capacity to deliver the B.Ed. through distance education has been able to provide training access and support to remote teachers.
+The Project has re-focused the B.Ed. program to a teacher competency-informed, outcome-based program.
+By building capacity to deliver the B.Ed. through distance education including E-Learning technologies, the Project has been able to provide training access and support to remote teachers.
 The new B.Ed. program, in conjunction with TTC teacher educators as the primary Master Trainers of CPD in-service teacher training program has helped to achieve universal adoption of participatory teaching approaches.